SAI1813q/Microsoft-Sentinel-SOC-Lab/Analytics-Rules/README.md

 If multiple firewall profiles (Domain, Private, Public) are turned off sequentially in a single script execution, grouping by Account and Host combines these events into one coherent incident ticket.

 ---
+## 🤖 Automation Rules
+This rule is linked to an automated response:
+* **firewall disabled:** Triggers automatically upon incident creation to add a predefined triage task for the SOC analyst.
+---

 ## ✅ Validation
 This detection can be validated in a lab environment by opening an elevated Command Prompt or PowerShell window and executing `netsh advfirewall set allprofiles state off` (ensure you immediately revert this afterward by running `netsh advfirewall set allprofiles state on`).
 Microsoft Sentinel will capture the 4688 event and generate an incident.

 ---

 ## 🎯 Security Impact
 This detection helps security teams: